vishnut/vishnut.github.io/README.txt

-Hello.
-This is Vishnu.
-The website is still under construction but feel free to look around.
+Hello!
+Welcome to my personal website.
+The website is still under construction but feel free to look around or get in touch with me if you wish to know more.
+I typically respond to emails within a couple of hours.